Molly Lefebure: Career

 Lefebure wrote on hunting for both The Field and Country Life, and was a member of the Blencathra Hunt in the Lake District for more than 50 years.

 Lefebure was a Coleridge scholar, and among her 20 or so other books was a 1974 biography of the poet, subtitled The Bondage of Opium, which followed a six-year study of drug addiction at Guy's Hospital in London.
 She also wrote a study of Coleridge's wife, The Bondage of Love (1986), which won Lefebure the Lakeland Book of the Year award.
 This was followed by a study of the Coleridge children, The Private Lives of the Ancient Mariner.
 She also wrote several novels, and two studies of drug addiction under the name Mary Blandy, an 18th-century forebear who was convicted of poisoning her father.

-Lefebure's children's books include illustrations by the famous Lakeland author, hill walker and illustrator Alfred Wainwright.
+Lefebure's children's books include illustrations by her friend, the famous Lakeland author, hill walker and illustrator Alfred Wainwright.
+She appeared in a 2007 BBC documentary about Wainwright.

 She was elected a Fellow of the Royal Society of Literature in 2010.